 A certificate is available upon successful completion (100%) of the scored test at the end of each module.

-For more information on installing this online learning course in your organization’s Learning Management System, please email email@example.com.
+To install this online learning course in your organization’s Learning Management System (LMS) please visit LMS file download page.

 We value your feedback.
 Please take a few minutes to complete a survey to help us improve our online learning offerings.

 The PHO Reprocessing in the Community Online Learning Course provides an overview of the reprocessing process for health care providers who are required to perform tasks related to the reprocessing process of reusable medical devices in community health care setting.
 This course does not provide certification in medical device reprocessing.The content for the modules is based on the Provincial Infectious Diseases Advisory Committee's (PIDAC) best practice documents which are current at the time of publication.
 This course is intended for the sole purpose of educating front-line staff about important information to assist them in protecting themselves, their patients, and co-workers from the transmission of infections.
 Taking this course does not provide certification in medical device reprocessing nor does it constitute evidence of having any minimum level of required skills or expertise.
 PHO assumes no responsibility for your use of or reliance on the information in the Course.The Course materials may be used without permission for non-commercial purposes only and provided that appropriate credit is given to Public Health Ontario.
 No changes and/or modifications can be made to the Course materials without explicit written permission from Public Health Ontario.